cihatyildiz/cihatyildiz.github.io/content/projects.md

 date: "2019-02-28"

 ---
-## DapperLink - Custom URL Shortener Chrome Extension
+## DapperLink - Custom URL Shortener Chrome

 DapperLink is a Google Chrome extension I developed to streamline web navigation by providing the functionality to create and manage personal URL shortcuts.
 With this tool, users can assign a short alias for a frequently visited website, and thereafter easily navigate to that site by simply typing `go/shortname` into the address bar.